 Describe Your Space

 Vintage-style letters, like the ones here from B Vintage, crafted from weathered wood, can be a charming descriptive element in any room.
 The word “EAT” can be hung up in a dining room or kitchen, “FAMILY” works in a living room, while “LOVE” might be a sweet detail in a nursery.

 03 of 10

 These letters from lotmarie on Instagram, are built to last in the outdoors, so why not hang a letter above your garden, on a porch or on your patio?
 It can bring an industrial look to an otherwise soft, green area.

 04 of 10

 Display a Phrase

-With enough collected vintage letters, you can put together a favorite phrase or quote on a wall.
+With enough collected vintage letters, like the ones shown above from rescuedliving on Instagram, you can put together a favorite phrase or quote on a wall.
 There’s really no wrong way to do this—mismatched colors and sizes, staying in the same color family, using different fonts—it all works.
-For an added level of whimsy, gather letters in wildly varying sizes.Continue to 5 of 11 below.
+For an added level of whimsy, gather letters in wildly varying sizes.Continue to 5 of 10 below.

 Accent an Empty Space